 The FSC can't make copies of copyrighted material.

 Are there job openings at the FSC?

 Students staff the FSC as circulation desk attendants and projectionists.
-Most hiring is done at the start of the Autumn quarter and available jobs are posted through the workstudy office.
-Check the University's job site in September for open positions.
+Most hiring is done at the start of the Autumn quarter.
+Check the University's job site for open positions.

 My student group / club would like to hold a screening at the FSC.
 Can we do that?

 Please see Request an Event for a full explanation of FSC event hosting and support.